Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 At school:

-- Establishing campaigns and poster generation, like the composition to plan the best publication/ poster, would be an excellent method to bring issues to the light of the significance of water in school;
+- Establishing campaigns and generating posters, such as composing the best publication or poster, would be an excellent method to bring to light the significance of water in schools.

 - Having water-only days to delve into the issues;

-- Advancing the accessibility of free water inside school catering;
+- Advancing the accessibility of free water inside school canteens.

 - Writing an official statement to produce enthusiasm for the local (and national) press;

 - Advancing water drinking on the school website.
-A pop-up message on each page of the site will highlight the message until the point when the great practice is built up;
+A pop-up message on each page of the site will highlight the message until the great practice is established.

 - Educating guardians frequently about water provision at school;